-Cookies, pixel tags and similar technologies (collectively 'Cookies') are files containing small amounts of information which are stored by your browser on any Internet-enabled device – such as your computer, smart phone, or tablet – when you visit a website.
-Most web pages contain elements from multiple web domains so when you visit our Sites, your browser may receive cookies from several sources.
+Cookies, pixel tags and similar technologies (collectively "Cookies") are files containing small amounts of information which are stored by your browser on any Internet-enabled device – such as your computer, smart phone, or tablet – when you visit a website.
+Most web pages contain elements from multiple web domains so when you visit our Websites, your browser may receive Cookies from several sources.

 2. How you can control or delete Cookies

-Our performance, functionality and targeting/advertising Cookies are not strictly necessary for the Sites to work but will provide you with a better browsing experience.
-You can delete or block these Cookies, but if you do this, you may have to manually adjust some preferences every time you visit the Sites and some features of the Sites may not work as intended.
-For example, you may not be able to visit certain areas of the Sites or you may not receive personalized information when you visit our Sites.
+Our performance, functionality and targeting/advertising Cookies are not strictly necessary for the Websites to work but will provide you with a better browsing experience.
+You can delete or block these Cookies, but if you do this, you may have to manually adjust some preferences every time you visit the Websites and some features of the Websites may not work as intended.
+For example, you may not be able to visit certain areas of the Websites or you may not receive personalized information when you visit our Websites.

 A. Control via your browser settings

 Most internet browsers are initially set up to automatically accept Cookies.
 If you do not want our website to store Cookies on your computer or device, you can change or adjust your browser or device settings to block Cookies or to alert you when Cookies are being sent to your device.

 If you use different devices to view and access our Websites (eg your computer, smartphone, tablet, etc) you will need to ensure that each browser on each device is adjusted to suit your Cookie preferences.

 The procedures for changing your settings and Cookies differ from browser to browser.
 If necessary, use the help function on your browser or click on one of the links below to go directly to the user manual for your browser.